dinhnehihi/xin_chao_2/README.md

-Just a normal person, who is dreaming to be a dreamer, yeet.
+Just a normal person, who is dreaming to be a dreamer.